-Environmental reviews are required for all HUD-assisted projects, as HUD must comply with the National Environmental Policy Act (NEPA).
+Environmental review is required for all HUD-assisted projects, as HUD must comply with the National Environmental Policy Act (NEPA).
 The specific CDBG-DR programs are required to comply with the HUD environmental review requirements of 24 CFR Part 58.
-See also Chapter 8: NEPA, which describes the NEPA review process in more detail.
+DED's companion document, NEPA Policies and Procedures, describes the NEPA review process in more detail.